 But you might still find that your shower is less forceful than you would like.

-If you suddenly experience low pressure, then it might be a plumbing issue.
-We look at how to solve these and other problems below.
+If you suddenly experience low pressure, then it might be a plumbing issue or leak somewhere in the shower system.

 If it’s just the shower that is affected, then check the head.
 Although most electric showers come with limescale prevention, which works by running cold water through the head after your showering is finished, some limescale will still build up.